Preparing For Your First Mud Out

 Floods leave a lot of standing water.
 Standing water allows mosquitoes and other insects to breed.
 A good bug repellant is a must.
 Honestly, in some places, you can just give up on an evening walk.
 No amount of repellant will keep away that many bugs.
 Duct taping between your shoes and pants can keep some of them out if you’re working outside.

 Flood recovery is hard work.
 Swinging hammers, carrying heavy objects, and walking will be common tasks.
-If you have something that works well for sore muscles, bring it!

 Try preventing muscle soreness by taking some snacks with you to keep your energy and electrolyte levels up.
 Be sure to drink plenty of water too!